Whiteflash vs James Allen [Nov 2019]: Which is Best?

 James Allen declares itself as ‘the most prized diamond’ selection, emphasizing the use of innovative technology in order to provide high end diamonds at more affordable prices.
 They also make a point of showcasing that they have a large collection of diamonds–over two hundred thousand–and that their diamonds are conflict free.
 Much of the emphasis is placed on their history beginning in the tech industry.

-White Flash also emphasizes a large selection, but this time of ‘AGS and GIA certified diamonds.
+White Flash also emphasizes a large selection, but this time of ‘AGS (American Gem Society) and GIA (Gemological Institute of America) certified diamonds.
 In addition, there’s a good deal of focus on diamond cut and scintillation.
 Finally, they emphasize their line of designer diamonds and their coverage in major new outlets such as New York Times, Washington Post, Chicago Tribune, and Kiplinger’s.

 Is one better?
 Nothing is inherently wrong about either White Flash or James Allen’s missions.
 James Allen does stand out a bit with their offer of conflict free diamonds, while White Flash emphasizes diamond quality.

 How long have James Allen and White Flash been around?

 James Allen has been in business for almost two decades and has been accredited through the Better Business Bureau for just as long; there have been 25 resolved or answered complaints on BBB, and it holds an A plus rating for accreditation purposes.

 White Flash has been accredited for not quite one year shy of James Allen, since 2001, and also has been in business for nineteen years.
 It too holds an A-plus rating; there are no complaints listed on BBB.

 There is no notable winner.
 While James Allen has been accredited one year more, James Allen has more complaints–though resolved–on file.